PySom/pysom/README.md

 # Hello there 👋
-I am a passionate software developer with over 3+ years’ experience in working with backend and frontend web and mobile technologies.
+I am a passionate software developer with over 3+ years’ experience in working with backend, frontend web and mobile technologies.
 Fluent in English Language and ready to work and grow.

 # About me